Password Rules Configuration

 • For Spaces select the Disallow Character Type field

-Once you have done that click Commit.
+Once you have done that click Save.
 The password rules have now been set for the system.

 Password Blacklist